Bengaluru: Later modern and contemporary history

 In 1906, Bengaluru became one of the first cities in India to have electricity.
-In 1912, the Bangalore torpedo, an offensive explosive weapon widely used for clearing obstacles in World War I and World War II, was devised in Bengaluru by British army officer Captain McClintock of the Madras Sappers and Miners.
+In 1912, the Bangalore torpedo, an explosive weapon used in World War I and World War II, was devised in Bengaluru by British army officer Captain McClintock of the Madras Sappers and Miners.
 Bengaluru's reputation as the "Garden City of India" began in 1927 with the silver jubilee celebrations of the rule of Krishnaraja Wodeyar IV.
 Several projects such as the construction of parks, public buildings and hospitals were instituted to improve the city.
 Bengaluru played an important role during the Indian independence movement.
 Mahatma Gandhi visited the city in 1927 and 1934 and addressed public meetings here.
-In 1926, the labour unrest in Binny Mills due to demand by textile workers for payment of bonus resulted in lathi charge and police firing, resulting in the death of four workers, and several injuries.
+In 1926, the labour unrest in Binny Mills due to demand by textile workers for payment of bonus resulted in a baton charge and police firing, resulting in the death of four workers, and several injuries.
 In July 1928, there were notable communal disturbances in Bengaluru, like when a Ganesh idol was removed from a school compound in the Sultanpet area of Bengaluru.
 In 1940, the first flight between Bengaluru and Mumbai took off, which placed the city on India's urban map.